ComputingElevatedLab/sciviscourse/index.md

 * have demonstrated the ability to define and execute a project in scientific visualization.

 ### Assignments
-There are two main types of assingments for this course.
+There are two main types of assignments for this course.
 One is in the form of in between class homework that will primarily consist of using the [ParaView](https://www.paraview.org/) and [OpenViSUS](https://visus.org/) visualization software systems.
 The second will be in the form of a scientific visualization project.
-This project can be visualization of data you have collected from a simulation and/or experiment, development of a new software tool(s) for visualization, or a theoretical investigation of a topic in visualization.
-The goal is to supply the student with a hands on exprience that is as close to real life applications as possible within the confines of a semester long class.
+This project can be a visualization of data you have collected from a simulation and/or experiment, development of a new software tool(s) for visualization, or a theoretical investigation of a topic in visualization.
+The goal is to supply the student with a hands on experience that is as close to real life applications as possible within the confines of a semester long class.
 Languages: While we will primarily use the ParaView and OpenViSUS visualization systems, ParaView is built upon the Visualization Toolkit (vtk), which has versions in C++, Java, and Python, while OpenViSUS has versions in C++, and Python.